index

 1. What removes garbage can odor instantly?

-Baking soda and vinegar are among the fastest natural odor neutralizers when combined with proper cleaning.
+Baking soda and vinegar are among the fastest natural odor neutralizers when used properly during cleaning.

 2. Why does my trash can still smell after washing?